-Tradition states that Philip, one of Jesus' original twelve apostles, eventually settled in Hierapolis and suffered martyrdom in the city (Foxe's Book of Martyrs).
+Tradition states that Philip, one of Jesus' original twelve apostles, eventually settled in western Asia Minor city of Hierapolis and suffered martyrdom in it (Foxe's Book of Martyrs).
 The other Philip mentioned in the New Testament, Philip the Evangelist (Acts 6:1 - 7), who had four virgin daughters (21:8 - 10), is also believed to have taken himself and his family to live in Hierapolis (The Book of Acts in Its Palestinian Setting by Richard Bauckham, Chapter 3).

-Troas was one of the great ports of the Roman Empire, boasting a first century population of more than 50,000.
+Troas was one of the great western Asia Minor ports of the Roman Empire, boasting a first century population of more than 50,000.
 It flourished as a commercial and maritime center at the time of Paul.

 Troas is noteworthy as the place where God, during his second missionary journey, gives the Apostle Paul a vision that he should start preaching the gospel on the European continent (Acts 16:6 - 10).
 During his third evangelistic journey, he stays in the city several days to teach new believers.
 While teaching late one night a person named Eutychus (a common slave name), who is listening to Paul, falls into a deep sleep then falls to his death from the third story windowsill he was laying in.
 The apostle immediately goes to him and while embracing Eutychus miraculously brings him back to life (Acts 20:7 - 12).